drulabs/popular-movies/README.md

 ## Pending
 - Handling orientation change
+- Some lint issues

 ## Please review these
 - Usage of dagger2.
 It is an awesome library for dependency injection.
 Is the way I stitched View interface and Activity okay?
 - Is the usage of ActivityScope (annotation @ActivityScope) proper?
-- For stage 2, should I replace reactive extensions with live data? or use reative extentions with room as both are compatible.
+- For stage 2, should I replace reactive extensions with live data? or use reactive extensions with room as both are compatible.